VaishnaviMehrotra/LabWork/README.md

 ### Lab 5 :-
 Write an Algorithm to computer x^y using WHILE loop where x and y are Function input parameters.
-#### Description
-About `ROT13`: Its a piece of text merely requires examining its alphabetic characters and replacing each one by the letter 13 places further along in the alphabet, wrapping back to the beginning if necessary.[2]
-A becomes N, B becomes O, and so on up to M, which becomes Z, then the sequence continues at the beginning of the alphabet: N becomes A, O becomes B, and so on to Z, which becomes M. Only those letters which occur in the English alphabet are affected; numbers, symbols, whitespace, and all other characters are left unchanged.
-Because there are 26 letters in the English alphabet and 26 = 2 × 13, the ROT13 function is its own inverse:[2]

 #### Test Cases :
 ```
 Sample Input: apple